 Why this matters: The staff at an addiction treatment program plays a critical role in delivering the treatment that shapes your recovery.
 Look for licensed and certified counselors and therapists, preferably with master’s degrees or higher, to ensure the best quality of care.

-Does Your Program’s Full-time Staff Include Medical Professionals?
+Does Your Program Have Full-time Medical Professionals?

 Why this matters: You’d be surprised how many programs do not employ doctors or nurses as part of their full-time staff.
 Some programs have part-time medical personnel, while others consult or contract with area professionals on a case-by-case basis.
 Having full-time doctors and nurses on staff significantly enhances the quality of care that a program can provide.